graphicintuitions/graphic-intuitions/src/pages/blog/should-your-business-use-pop-ups-on-website.md

 title: "Should Your Business Be Using Pop-Ups On Your Website?"
 featured_image: /img/pop-ups-on-website-marketing.jpg
 date: 2018-12-12
+meta:
+  title: Should Your Business Be Using Pop-Ups On Your Website?
+  description: It's a bit of a love/hate thing.
+You've probably heard arguments for and against pop-ups and have your own opinions, but what do your customers want?
+Is it helpful or intrusive and annoying?
+As I'm sure you could guess, it depends!
+There are do's and don'ts to implementing appropriate pop-ups on your website, but first, consider your audience.
 tags:
   - "Digital Marketing"
   - "Tips"